aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

-# My notes on 'The Beginners guide to React' by Kent C. Dodds on egghead.io
+# My notes on 'The Beginners guide to React' course by Kent C. Dodds

 ## Table of contents